 Visit 1: Participants will complete paper and online questionnaires.
 This may be followed by an interview.
 If eligible to continue in the study, a second visit will be scheduled.

-Visit 2: Participants will undergo an MRI scan and be asked to remain still and perform a computerized task.
-While participants complete the tasks in the scanner, physiological measures including heart rate and blood pressure will be recorded.
+Visit 2: Participants will undergo an MRI scan and be asked to remain still and perform two computerized tasks.

 For completing the questionnaires and interview, participants will be compensated $25.
 All compensation for Visit 1 procedures will be received after completion of the in-person interview, if applicable.
 For Visit 2, participants will earn $110 for completing the MRI scan.
 Thus, final compensation will be $135.